Vyral/joshua-holt/_posts/2020-03-20-what-the-coronavirus-means-for-our-real-estate-market.md

 As you’re aware, there’s been a lot of talk in the news lately about the coronavirus, and many people have reached out to me wondering how this will impact our real estate market.&nbsp;&nbsp;

-When we try to predict what will happen in our local market, whether it’s due to the coronavirus or any other factor, **we look to what’s happening on each coast nationwide,** meaning markets like Los Angeles, New York City, and San Francisco.
+When we try to predict what will happen in our local market, whether it’s due to the coronavirus or any other factor, **we look to what’s happening on our nation's coasts,** meaning markets like Los Angeles, New York City, and San Francisco.
 These are good leading indicators of trends that will eventually impact our market.
-When we see a shift in the luxury markets out on the coast, that’s something we’ll probably see in South-Central Wisconsin sooner rather than later.&nbsp;
+When we see a shift in the luxury markets out on the coast, that’s something we’ll probably see in South Central Wisconsin sooner rather than later.&nbsp;

-Whether you’re buying or selling, if you’re concerned about the coronavirus’ impact on our market, **my first piece of advice is to reach out to me.** We can talk about your goals and formulate a strategy to accomplish those goals.&nbsp;

 {% include pullquote.html %}

+Whether you’re buying or selling, if you’re concerned about the coronavirus’ impact on our market, **my first piece of advice is to reach out to me.** We can talk about your goals and formulate a strategy to accomplish them.&nbsp;

 If you’re a seller, one thing we do know is that the median home price in Dane County is $285,000, so if your home is valued above that or the $500,000 mark, I recommend listing it sooner rather than later.
 We still have limited inventory and there are plenty of buyers, so strike while the iron is hot.&nbsp;